-Ankle sprains may occur during sport activities, but are also common during walking or hiking.
+Ankle sprains may occur during sport activities but are also common during walking or hiking.
 In most cases only the ligaments are damaged.
 Fractures around the ankle joint are rather rare.
-If a ligament is only overstretched, partially torn or even completely torn it cannot be defined only by pain.
-Sometimes an overstretched ligament can be more painful than a tear.
+If an ankle ligament is only overstretched, partially torn, or even completely torn it cannot be defined only by pain.
+Sometimes an overstretched ankle ligament can be more painful than a tear.

-Severe swellings, bruising around the ankle and pressure pain are usually clear signs of a partial or complete rupture of the ligament.
-Putting weight on the foot might be very painful or even not possible.
-In this case you should see a Doctor for clarification.
+Pain and swelling, bruising around the ankle, and pain under pressure are usually clear signs of a partial or complete rupture of the ankle ligaments.
+The range of motion of your ankle will be greatly compromised due to the pain and swelling.
+Putting weight on the injured ankle might be very painful or even not possible.
+For most ankle sprains, it is recommended that you seek a doctor for medical advice and treatment.

 First Aid & Immediate Care

 Once the pain has subsided you have to start with a light exercise program.
-Aqua jogging or light jogging on the treadmill, the elliptical walker and the stationary bike are good exercises to build up the load capacity.
+Aqua jogging or light jogging on the treadmill, the elliptical walker and the stationary bike are good exercises to build up the load capacity while avoiding future ankle injuries.

 Your physiotherapist will be able to give you the right exercises and recommendations on activities at all stages of your recovery.
 This will ensure a smooth recovery from your injury without any setbacks.